vivek-pr/airflow-alpine-k8s/docs/docker-build.md

 virtual environment located at `/opt/airflow/.local`.
 You can extend the image by copying additional Python dependencies into that environment.

+Because the official Airflow constraints pin `dill` to a version without prebuilt wheels for Python 3.12, the Dockerfile explicitly installs `dill==0.3.9` to ensure a wheel is used and no compiler is required.

 ## Customising
 You can extend the image by creating your own Dockerfile that starts with `FROM airflow-alpine` and installs additional Python dependencies.